hongyi-zhao/ariadne/README.md

 ariadne allows:

-1. reverse searching through previous commands and paths where they were run
+1. reverse searching through previous commands and the paths where they were run
 2. extracting either the path or command
 3. quick filtering with current path
 4. filtering of duplicate commands